-Title IX of the Education Amendments of 1972 (Title IX), California Education Code 212.5, and the U. S. Department of Education's implementing regulations prohibits discrimination on the basis of sex in federally financially assisted education programs and activities.
+Title IX of the Education Amendments of 1972 (Title IX), California Education Code 212.5 and the U. S. Department of Education's implementing regulations prohibit discrimination on the basis of sex in federally financially assisted education programs and activities.

-Members of the college community, guests and visitors have the right to be free from sex stereotypes in education, sexual violence, and sexual harassment.
+Members of the college community, guests and visitors have the right to be free from sex stereotypes in education, sexual violence and sexual harassment.
 All members of the campus community are expected to conduct themselves in a manner that does not infringe upon the rights of others.
 The college believes in a zero tolerance policy for gender-based misconduct.
 When an allegation of misconduct is forwarded to the appropriate administrator, and it is found that the policy has been violated, serious sanctions will be used to reasonably ensure that such actions are never repeated.
 This policy has been established to preserve the principles and to adhere to the regulations set forth within Title IX.

-As a condition of receiving Title IX federal funds from the U. S. Department of Education, the college is required to comply with Title IX and the Department's Title IX regulations.
+As a condition of receiving Title IX federal funds from the U.S. Department of Education, the college is required to comply with Title IX and the Department's Title IX regulations.
 The policy is intended to define the campus community's expectations of equality and access to a public education.

-For more information or to file a complaint, contact Vicki Ferguson, Dean of Student Services and Title IX Coordinator, located in SAB-219, at (510) 215-3921.
+For more information or to file a complaint, contact Dennis Franco, Dean of Students, Title IX Coordinator, and section 504/ADA Coordinator, SAB-219, phone (510) 215-3900.